 This person will be the point of contact with the Information Commissioner’s Office (ICO) and for any queries about the policy for staff, members, volunteers and the public.

-Board of Trustees – Country and Region (level3)
+Board of Trustees – Counties (level3)

-The Boards of Trustees in the Countries and Regions will approve this policy and related policies and are accountable for compliance across Girlguiding in their respective Countries and Regions.
+The Boards of Trustees in the Counties will approve this policy and related policies and are accountable for compliance across Girlguiding Anglia in their respective Counties.

 Notifications under the General Data Protection Regulations

-Girlguiding as a body corporate is registered as a Data Controller with the Information Commissioners Office (ICO).
+Girlguiding Anglia as a body corporate is registered as a Data Controller with the Information Commissioners Office (ICO).

-The registration number is: Z6907813 Annual renewal date: July 2018
+The registration number is: ZA097660 Renewal date: confirm with BD

 The Notification shall be reviewed annually by the Executive Team.